(Credit: Jenny Nuss, Berkeley Lab)

 FAQs

-What are the reasons for changing my lived or preferred name in prior publications?
+What are possible reasons for changing my name in prior publications?

 Authors may need to change their name on already-published articles for a variety of reasons, including but not limited to: